-Using our review criteria, we scored Bybit at 74/100 based on our scoring matrix, and we score the project at A rating.
-With a few improvements, we could easily see the exchange improving its rating to an A+ rated exchange.
+Using our review criteria, we scored Bybit at 83/100 based on our scoring matrix, and we score the project at A+ rating.
+Bybit are constantly developing and adding new features and we are highly impressed with the platform.

 We have outlined our SWOT analysis below to provide you with a breakdown of the exchange.
 For a more detailed breakdown on each metric, please scroll down to our Matrix table.

 Our scoring matrix below indicates areas of strengths and weaknesses, and as part of the review, we sent Bybit our recommendations for improvements alongside suggestions for additional features.

 Overall, the exchange has had an impressive start from its launch in 2018 and with a few improvements over time, it is possible to see the exchange cement its place in the top tier of crypto derivatives exchanges.

 The content is for educational and informative purposes only.